freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-024.md

 ---
-id: 6143d2842b497779bad947de
+id: 6144d66a5358db0c80628757
-title: Part 23
+title: Part 24
 challengeType: 0
-dashedName: part-23
+dashedName: part-24
 ---

 # --description--

-To start your CSS, normalize the CSS rules by targeting all elements with `*`, including the `::before` and `::after` psuedo-selectors.
-Set the `padding` property and `margin` property both to `0`.
+Create an `html` selector and give it a `font-size` property set to `62.5%`.
+This will set the default font size for your web page to 10px (the browser default is 16px).

+This will make it easier for you to work with `rem` units later, as `2rem` would be 20px.

+Also set the `box-sizing` property to `border-box`.

 # --hints--